 What is an external catheter?

 Hickman is the brand name of the most commonly used semi-permanent, external catheter.
 It is a thin, flexible, partially implanted silicone tube which extends outside the body.
 The line may have a single lumen (channel), 2 lumens or occasionally 3 lumens.

 Where in the body does the external catheter go?

 Inside the body, the catheter lies under the skin of the chest.
 It goes into a central vein near a small incision by the neck.
 It comes out of the body, near the nipple line on the chest known as 'the exit site'.

 A small cuff on the catheter is positioned under the skin at the exit site and stitched in place to prevent the catheter dislodging.
 Over time, surrounding tissue attaches to the cuff and this further helps the catheter remains secure.
 The cuff is also a barrier against organisms which could cause infection.

 You may be able to learn to care for your child's catheter when you are at home.
 Ask your child's nurse about this.

 A transparent, waterproof, adhesive dressing always covers the exit site and the first few inches of the outside catheter.
 You (or a nurse) will need to change this dressing each week or sooner if it becomes unstuck.

 The bung on the catheter ends will also need changing each week when the dressing is changed.

-How to prevent pulling or dragging on the external catheter?
+How can I prevent pulling or dragging on my child's external catheter?

 The small loop of the catheter at the exit site secured under the dressing helps to prevent pulling and dragging.

 Can my child swim and play sport with an external catheter in place?

 No, your child should not swim or play some sports because of the danger of the catheter being pulled out or becoming infected.
 See Frequently asked questions about care at home.

 Can my child shower and bath with an external catheter in place?